-The objective of this assessment is to determine whether it would be appropriate to amend the Code to approve the use of food derived from corn line MON 89034 under Standard 1.5.2.
-In developing or varying a food standard, FSANZ is required by its legislation to meet three primary objectives, which are set out in section 10 of the FSANZ Act.
+The objective of this assessment is to determine whether it would be appropriate to amend the Code to approve the use of food derived from cotton line COT67B under Standard 1.5.2.

+In developing or varying a food standard, FSANZ is required by its legislation to meet three primary objectives which are set out in section 18 of the FSANZ Act.
 These are: